 My Nonprofit Reviews

-Review for Global Autism Project, New York, NY, USA
+Review for Global Autism Project, Brooklyn, NY, USA

 I was born, raised and studied in the Philippines.
 I now reside in New York and have been hearing from colleagues and friends about Global Autism Project, a non-profit organization, dedicated to bridging the global gap in the resources and understanding of autism.
 My colleagues and friends introduced and took me to their website (www.globalautismproject.org).
 To say the least, I was amazed at what Global Autism Project does for autism around the globe.
 I met the Founder and CEO, Ms. Molly Pinney, in August 2012 when she was invited to ring the NASDAQ closing bell along with Global Autism Project supporters...I was there and had a chance to talk with Ms. Pinney.
 She is an amazing woman leading the Global Autism Project for a very noble cause.
 After I spoke with Ms. Pinney, I thought and was more than convinced that Global Autism Project needs all the support and donations to be able to continue what this organization has been doing for autism worldwide.